 Hannah In The Bible Reminds Us To Pray Fervently

 The story of Hannah in the Bible is a wonderful reminder that we shouldn’t just pray once and give up but cultivate a strong and fervent prayer life.
-It’s a reminder to storm heavens gats with your patients, even when it seems like God is silent.
+It’s a reminder to storm heaven’s gates with your petitions, even when it seems like God is silent.

 Hannah’s Story In The Bible Reminds Us To Never Give Up Hope